vyos/vyos-documentation/docs/configuration/firewall/groups.rst

       [edit]
       vyos@vyos#

-4. Now user can connect through ssh to the router (assuming ssh is configured).
+4. Now the user can connect through ssh to the router (assuming ssh is configured).

 **************
 Operation-mode